- I cannot use WoW voice chat

 - If your voice chat is set to Push To Talk, try changing the keybind for Voice Chat: Push To Talk to a different key in the System menu under Voice Chat.

-- Ensure the ports for both Blizzard Voice Chat and World of Warcraft are set up
+Note: Make sure the ports for both Blizzard Voice Chat and World of Warcraft are set up correctly.

 Try closing background applications to resolve any software conflicts.